bear-dukes-luxembourg-a-s-b-l/bears.lu/_drafts/world-aids-day-2022.md

 On World AIDS Day on 1st December, events will take place across the world.
 These activities will be led not only by official bodies but also, most importantly, by communities.

+In Luxembourg, [HIV Berodung](https://www.croix-rouge.lu/en/service/hiv-berodung-prevention-testing-and-treatment/) (from Luxembourgish Red Cross) organizes several events during the day:

+* **7:30am - 9:30am** at Luxembourg train station & Funiculaire in Kirchberg, free condom distribution
+* **11:30am - 2:30pm** in front of Delhaize Luxembourg Gare, DIMPS will do free screenings
+* **12:30pm - 2:30pm** at CIGALE (Luxembourg city), free screening too
-In Luxembourg, [HIV Berodung](https://www.croix-rouge.lu/en/service/hiv-berodung-prevention-testing-and-treatment/) (from Luxembourgish Red Cross) organizes a vernissage of their art on condoms exhibition with our national talent, Madame Yoko as host at [Bâtiment 4](https://goo.gl/maps/Bsws6yuAfTPL2SZv5) à Esch-sur-Alzette.
+* **5:30pm** a vernissage of their art on condoms exhibition with our national talent, Madame Yoko as host at [Bâtiment 4](https://goo.gl/maps/Bsws6yuAfTPL2SZv5) à Esch-sur-Alzette.

 ![](/uploads/2022/11/28-invitation-1er-decembre.png)